menu

 Real Estate

-Unpopulated, and rural, the Homestead Valley / Flamingo Heights neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 91.6% of the neighborhoods in America.
+In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 36 people per square mile living here, this neighborhood is less crowded than 91.6% of America.
 One of the notable things about Homestead Valley / Flamingo Heights is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Diversity

-Did you know that the Homestead Valley / Flamingo Heights neighborhood has more Native American and Scots-Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Homestead Valley / Flamingo Heights neighborhood has more British and Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.7% of this neighborhood's residents have Native American ancestry and 3.4% have Scots-Irish ancestry.
+In fact, 2.7% of this neighborhood's residents have British ancestry and 3.2% have Native American ancestry.

 Homestead Valley / Flamingo Heights is also pretty special linguistically.
 Significantly, 1.3% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 98.3% of the neighborhoods in America.